A Maximum Likelihood Calibration of the Tip of the Red Giant Branch Luminosity from High Latitude Field Giants using Gaia Early Data Release 3 Parallaxes: Data Selection

 The magnitude of the TRGB is usually reported in the Johnson-Cousins $ I $ band.
 To match this band, we convert Sloan $i'r'$ magnitudes from APASS to Johnson-Cousins $I$ magnitudes using photometric conversions provided by SDSS \footnote{\url{http://classic.sdss.org/dr5/algorithms/sdssUBVRITransform.html\#Lupton2005}}.
 We first convert $i'r'$ to $ir$ using

 then convert $i$ to I using

 We add the filter transformation uncertainty of 0.0078 mag to the propagated uncertainties.
 We then apply extinction corrections from the \cite{Schlafly_2011ApJ...737..103S} dust maps using the NASA/IPAC Galactic Dust Reddening and Extinction tool.
 We find 36 stars that do not have corresponding extinction data from this tool and exclude these stars from our sample.
-Errors for the extinction corrections are estimated using the standard deviation of the pixel values and are on average $3 \pm 8$~mmag or $\sim 5 \%$ of the extinction.
+Errors for the extinction corrections are estimated using the standard deviation of the pixel values and are on average $2 \pm 5$~mmag or $\sim 5 \%$ of the extinction.
 We then restrict the sample to stars having an apparent $ I $-band magnitude between 8.6~mag and 11.7~mag to avoid incompleteness bias; the sample is expected to be essentially complete within this range, and the bright cut at $ I = 8.6 $~mag avoids saturation issues with APASS.
 We exclude stars with parallax and magnitude errors larger than $ 0.5 $~mag and mas; because of the large uncertainties, those stars contribute little to the likelihood calculation, and can create numerical inaccuracies.
+Adopting a more conservative cut for magnitude error of 0.2~mag would decrease the final number of stars to 3,806 and shift our final TRGB measurement by 1~mmag in the brighter direction.

 The final cut we implement is in measured parallax.
 The goal of this selection is to include as many stars close to the TRGB as possible, without diluting the sample excessively.
 For this purpose, we exclude stars whose parallax corresponds to a {\it nominal} absolute magnitude outside the range $ [-5, -3] $~mag (the blue and red lines in Fig.~\ref{fig:absrange}).
 This cut is applied in {\it observed} parallax space; to ensure that no bias in the likelihood calculation is introduced, the same selection must be and is applied in the computation of the normalization of the likelihood (see Eq.~\ref{eq:normalization_integral}).